-Up until this point, many of my blog posts discussed various psychological aspects of quitting opiates and getting through withdrawal.
-However, starting with my recent post on “The Art of Opiate Tapering”, I’ve decided to discuss more pragmatic aspects of taking your first step off of opiates.
-After all, I can wax poetic about the virtues of being off of opiates until I’m blue in the face but it won’t do anyone much good unless I clearly map out HOW to actually detox the right way.
+Up until this point, many of my blog posts have discussed the various psychological aspects of quitting opiates and getting through withdrawal.
+However, starting with my recent post on “The Art of Opiate Tapering”, I’ve decided to discuss the more pragmatic aspects of taking your first step off of opiates.
+After all, I can wax poetic about the virtues of being off of opiates until I’m blue in the face, but it won’t do anyone much good unless I clearly map out HOW to detox the right way.

-But before I begin, I must remind you that what I’m talking about is only the “First Step” as I call it.
-It’s sometimes referred to as the detox which can cause “acute” and “post-acute withdrawal”.
-Essentially this is the process by which you are cleansing your body of opiates.
+But before I begin, I must remind you that what I’m talking about is only the “First Step”.
+This stage of detox is often described as “acute” and “post-acute withdrawal”.
+Essentially this is the time that you are cleansing your body of opiates.
 I’m not going to talk much about addiction or cravings or how to “fill the void” in this post.
-Withdrawal-Ease is dedicated to helping people take the first of potentially many steps to detox from opiates and to STAY off of them.
-What you learn here on the site or from the Survival Guide and what you experience with the product is for one purpose and one purpose only…
+Withdrawal Ease is dedicated to helping people take the first of many steps towards detox from opiates and staying off of them.
+What you learn on the site or from the Survival Guide, and what you experience with the product is for one purpose and one purpose only:

-Obviously, there are millions of different tactics, tinctures, potions and strategies that people try to get off opiates and some might argue that there is no “right way to” do it…just different ways.
-But there are empirical facts, published data and proven results that always point towards several key strategies that have been proven beyond a shadow of a doubt to reduce the acuity of withdrawal.
-I’m going to share those with you now.
+Obviously, there are millions of different tactics, tinctures, potions and strategies that people try to get off opiates.
+And some might argue that there is no “right way to” do it… just different ways.
+But there are empirical facts, published data and proven results that always point towards several key strategies that have been proven to reduce the acuity of withdrawal.
+I’m going to share some of those with you now.
 I should also point out that what I describe in this post concentrates mostly on Home Detox.
 I will briefly touch on other options for detox but most of you want to know how you can detox comfortably in your own home, on your schedule, privately and without having to pay an arm and a leg.

 2. Prepare: Getting ready for your detox process.